Risk Factors Dashboard

 Shareholders may be diluted significantly through our efforts to obtain financing and satisfy obligations through the issuance of securities.

+We may require additional capital in the future to develop our business operations and pursue our strategic objectives.
+Any additional capital raised through the sale of equity or equity-linked securities may dilute our stockholders’ ownership percentages and may adversely affect the market price of our Common Stock.
+The terms of any securities issued by us in future capital transactions may be more favorable to new investors and may include preferences, superior voting rights, warrants or other derivative securities, any of which may further dilute the interests of our existing stockholders.
 The terms of any securities issued by us in future capital transactions may be more favorable to new investors, and may include preferences, superior voting rights and the issuance of warrants or other derivative securities, which may have a further dilutive effect on the holders of any of our securities then outstanding.

-Future sales of substantial amounts of the shares of common stock by existing stockholders could adversely affect the price of our common stock.
+Future sales of substantial amounts of the shares of Common Stock by existing stockholders could adversely affect the price of our Common Stock.

 Item 1B.
 Unresolved Staff Comments